All Fall Down (1962 film): Plot

 After this, Berry-Berry and Echo are constantly in each other's company.

 When they return home after an evening out some time later, Berry-Berry finds out that Echo is pregnant.
-She tells him that she doesn't expect anything from him; that she took a gamble that someday he would love her, not that he'd marry her, and she lost.
-As she tells him he's free, he runs out of the house and drives off in the rain, leaving her in tears.
-Clinton, who had been eavesdropping, witnesses the whole exchange.
+She tells him that she does not expect anything from him, that she took a gamble that someday he would love her, not that he would marry her, and she lost.
+As she tells him he is free, he runs out of the house and drives off in the rain, leaving her in tears.
+Clinton, who makes a habit of eavesdropping, witnesses the whole exchange.

-Echo decides she must leave the Willarts' house immediately.
-She assures Clinton, who's concerned about the rain and the late hour, that she loves driving at night.
+Echo decides she must leave the Willarts' house.
+She assures Clinton, who is concerned about the rain and the late hour, that she loves driving at night.
 But the Willarts are awakened later by a call from a state trooper, reporting that Echo had driven off the road and been killed in the ensuing crash.

 Ralph tells Annabel and Clinton that Echo was too good a driver for her crash to have been an accident, and that Berry-Berry must have had something to do with it.
-Clinton suddenly throws Berry-Berry's framed portrait to the floor and stomps on it.
-Annabel pushes him away, picks up the portrait and holds it closely, shrieking that she doesn't care what Berry-Berry's done, she'll love him always.
+Clinton throws Berry-Berry's framed portrait to the floor and stomps on it.
+Annabel pushes him away, picks up the portrait and holds it closely, shrieking that she does not care what Berry-Berry's done, she will love him always.

-Clinton sneaks into Berry-Berry's room when his brother is out, and gets the latter's pistol (which Berry-Berry had shown him earlier) and waits behind the curtains for Berry-Berry to return.
-But he's surprised to see Berry-Berry, when he finally returns, collapse onto the bed, sobbing.
-Clinton returns the pistol where he found it and leaves, seeing Berry-Berry as someone to be pitied.
+Clinton sneaks into the shack where Berry-Berry has been living, retrieves the pistol his brother had shown him during a previous visit, and waits behind a curtain for Berry-Berry to return.
+When he does return, Berry-Berry collapses sobbing onto the bed, having found out about Echo.
+Clinton puts the pistol back where he found it and leaves, seeing the brother he once wanted to emulate as someone to be pitied.